-Joe Scantlebury is vice president for program strategy (places) at the W.K.
+Prior to joining Living Cities, Joe Scantlebury served as vice president for program strategy (places) at the W.K.
 Kellogg Foundation in Battle Creek, Michigan.
+He led, designed and implemented strategic programming efforts to improve the lives of vulnerable children and families in the W.K.
+Kellogg Foundation priority places.

 In this role, he leads, designs and implements strategic programming efforts to improve the lives of vulnerable children and families in the foundation’s priority places, including: Michigan, Mississippi, New Mexico and New Orleans in the United States, and internationally in Haiti and Mexico.
 He serves as a member of the Executive Council and is responsible for leadership and building upon and increasing integration in the implementation of programming, organizational policy and philosophies, human and financial resources allocation management and internal and external communications.